gregschoen/bootstrap/README.md

 # Bootstrap

 A script to bootstrap a fresh Mac to fully configured.
-Current as of El Capitan.
+Current as of Sonoma.

 ## Installation